Loading

 West Qurna Phase I

-In November 2009, an ExxonMobil - Shell joint venture won a $50 billion contract to develop the 9-billion-barrels (1.4×10^ m) West Qurna Phase I. As per Iraqi Oil Ministry estimates, the project will require a $25 billion investment and another $25 billion in operating fees creating approximately 100,000 jobs in the underdeveloped southern region.
-ExxonMobil is set to increase the current production of 0.27 to 2.25 million barrels per day (43×10^ to 358×10^ m/d) within seven years.
-The Iraqi government, in turn, will pay $1.90 per barrel produced by ExxonMobil-Shell alliance.
-In November 2023, PetroChina took over as main operator of West Qurna 1, replacing ExxonMobil.
+In November 2009, an ExxonMobil - Shell joint venture won a $50 billion contract to develop the 9-billion-barrels (1.4×10^ m) West Qurna Phase I. As per Iraqi Oil Ministry estimates, the project required a $25 billion investment and another $25 billion in operating fees creating approximately 100,000 jobs in the underdeveloped southern region.
+ExxonMobil was to increase the production from 0.27 to 2.25 million barrels per day (43×10^ to 358×10^ m/d) within seven years.
+The Iraqi government, in turn, was to pay $1.90 per barrel produced by ExxonMobil-Shell alliance.
+In November 2023, PetroChina took over as the main operator of West Qurna 1, replacing ExxonMobil.

 West Qurna Phase II